Lee Soon-ja: Early life

 Lee Soon-ja was born on March 24, 1939, in Chōshun, Manchukuo to Lee Gyu-dong and Lee Bong-nyeon.
 She is the second daughter of a family with three daughters and one son.
-Her father was from Seongju County in North Gyeongsang Province, and is the descendant of Lee Jo-yeon, a scholar and writer during the Goryeo Dynasty.
+Her father was from Seongju County in North Gyeongsang Province, and is the descendant of Lee Jo-yeon, a scholar and writer during the Goryeo period.
 He was an officer within the Manchukuo Imperial Army.

 Following the independence of Korea from the Japanese rule in 1945, the family moved back to the Korean Peninsula.
 Her father was appointed as an officer in the South Korean Army and worked at the Non-Commissioned Officer Academy.
 After the death of one of her sisters, Lee played the role of the eldest daughter in the family.
 During this time, she attended the Jinhae Girls' Middle School in Changwon.
 Afterward, Lee followed her father to Seoul, where she attended and graduated from Gyeonggi Girls' Middle School and High School.

 In 1957, she entered the medical school of Ewha Womans University, but gave up her dream of becoming a doctor and married Chun Doo-hwan, then an army officer on January 24, 1958, at Daegu No.1 auditorium.
 Initially, Chun Doo-hwan was hesitant to marry her and at that time as Chun was 28 years old and Lee was 20 years old.
 Because of this, Lee was expelled from Ewha Womans University because the university's academic policy at that time was that enrolled students must be unmarried.
 Lee later completed a course at the School of Environment in Yonsei University.

 While talking to the men under her husband's command in the South Korean Army, Lee stated:

 "Life is very short, and the life of military wives is even shorter.
 You can't make your husband worry about housework in such a short period of time."